Thangarajtk/Thangarajtk.github.io/README.md

 ## Portfolio

-Software Development Engineer in Test (SDET) with 9+ years of IT experience.
-Expertise in design and development of various test automation frameworks for testing Web, API and Mobile applications.
+Energetic SDET with 9+ years of IT industry experience in design and development of various test automation frameworks for testing web, api and mobile applications, professional in handling and adapting trending tools and technologies.

 ---